-Priorwood is one of two gardens in Melrose owned by the National Trust for Scotland: a slightly disorganised riot of colour immediately south of Melrose Abbey.
+There are two gardens in Melrose owned by the National Trust for Scotland; Priorwood is a slightly disorganised riot of colour immediately south of Melrose Abbey.
 Flowers grown here are chosen specifically for flower drying and preservation, with a room dedicated to the art next to the garden shop.
-A large orchard possibly used to be part of the abbey kitchen garden, and today contains over seventy varieties of apple; there's also a fairly new woodland area, though this felt a bit untidy when we visited.
-The entry fee from previous years was dropped for 2016, although (as ever) donations are welcome.
+A large orchard possibly used to be part of the abbey kitchen garden, and today contains over seventy varieties of apple.
+There's also a fairly new woodland area, though this felt a bit untidy when we visited.

 |[Flower drying room]|